-This is your comprehensive guide to air fryer cooking times.
-This air fryer quick reference guide gives you all the information you need to cook the most common foods in your air fryer.
+This is your comprehensive guide to cooking times for air fryer recipes.
+If you’re new to air fryers, this air fryer quick reference guide gives you all the information you need to air fry the most common foods.
 The air fryer cooking charts are organized by type of food e.g. vegetables, meats, frozen foods, and seafood.
+There’s a free air fryer cooking chart included, too.

 Table of Contents